 Petitenget Temple: Where myths and reality collide

 But the story dates back to the 15th century.
-At that time, the area known today as the Petitenget Beach was a lush jungle.
+At that time.
+Back then, the area known today as Petitenget Beach was a lush jungle.
 It was so thick that people believed that there are spirits living within.
-One of the evidences that supported this claim was the fact that many people coming out of the jungle plagued with sickness of sort.
-One of such spirits were a malevolent being named Bhuto Ijo, a giant so menacing a priest suggested a temple was to be built to imprison him.
+One of the pieces of evidence that supported this claim is also vague.
+It was the fact that many people came out of the jungle plagued with a sickness of sorts.
+One such spirit was a malevolent being named Bhuto Ijo.
+It was a giant so menacing as a priest suggested a temple was to be built to imprison him.
 And so the Petitenget Temple was constructed.
 It is said that inside the temple is a coffin containing the spirit.

 Petitenget Beach is now a safe place for everyone to visit.
 It is now far from the dark and mysterious jungle it was once.
-You can marvel at the simplicity of the architecture, which could be a refreshing change of view especially when you have witnessed the greatness of other, larger Balinese Temples.
+You can marvel at the simplicity of the architecture.
+Surely which could be a refreshing change of view.
+Especially when you have witnessed the greatness of other, larger Balinese Temples.
 Its scenery is breathtaking and its views are magnificent, to say the least.
-But if you do decide to include this spot on your itinerary, it is advised that you visit it at dusk.
-As the sun falls even lower, the area reveals its true beauty, one that you might not encounter at other beaches.
-The old stone construction of the temple serves as a background to the mesmerizing sunset you will soon observe around the area.
+But if you do decide to include this spot on your itinerary.
+It is advised that you visit it at dusk.
+As the sun falls even lower, the area reveals its true beauty.
+One that you might not encounter at other beaches.
+The old stone construction of the temple serves as a background.
+Then, the mesmerizing sunset you will soon observe around the area.

 Petitenget Temple still functions as a place of worship.
 If you are lucky, you could encounter people holding their rituals during your visit there.
 At times, it is possible for you to witness ceremonies held by the beach.
-At other times, you would only find people burning incense or presenting offerings wrapped in elaborate banana leaves containers.
+At other times, you would only find people burning incense or presenting offerings wrapped in banana leaves containers.
 The temple itself is teeming with plant like vines and ferns.
 It really gives off the image of a humid tropical exterior.
 If the temple catches your attention, make sure to take photos of wood-carved reliefs and sculptures.

 Chimera Villas Bali available and pleased to assist you for luxury accommodation Villa with private pool and facilities.